 - King: Receives the "king" token, which means they would initiate the character selection and choose the first character card.
-They would also receive an extra gold for every yellow-coloured they build.
+Once per turn, they can gain an extra gold for every yellow-coloured district they have at that moment.

 - Merchant: Receives 1 extra gold per turn.
-Also, once per turn, they can gain an extra gold for each green-coloured district they build.
+Also, once per turn, they can gain an extra gold for every green -coloured district they have at that moment.

-- Architect: Player can draw 2 extra cards.
+- Architect: Can draw 2 extra cards.
 They can also build up to 3 districts at once.

 - Warlord: Can destroy another player's district (by paying the cost of the particular district minus 1 gold).
-Once per turn, they can gain an extra gold for every red-coloured district they build.
+Once per turn, they can gain an extra gold for every red-coloured district they have at that moment.

 At the start of the game, each players are given 4 district cards, and they play their turns by the order of the numbers of their character cards.
 During their turn, the players can take the following actions: draw 2 more district cards or collect two gold pieces, use their characters' skills and, if they have enough gold pieces, build a district (unless they were killed by the Assassins, during which they would not be able to do any of these).
 After each round, the characters are re-shuffled, and the cycle begins anew.